A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We pray for those who have died recently and for all whose anniversaries occur at this time.
-May they now be at peace in the joy of God’s kingdom.
+We pray for those who have died recently and for those whose anniversaries we recall.
+May they be uplifted to a full life with Christ.

 Lord, hear us.